bwsw/cloudstack-ui/docs/source/CSUI-VirtualMachines.rst

 2. **Zone** * - A zone of VM operation.
 Select a zone from the drop-down list.
 The list of available zones is managed by a Root Administrator.
 More information about zones in CloudStack can be found in the `official documentation <http://docs.cloudstack.apache.org/en/latest/concepts.html?highlight=zone#about-zones>`_.
 3. **Service offerings** * -  Select a set of options and resources for a VM, such as templates for creating virtual machines, disk storage, and other.
 The list of available service offerings is managed by a Root Administrator or a Domain Administrator.

-Click "Select" in the Service Offerings block and choose a necessary option in the modal window.
+Click "SELECT" in the Service Offerings block and choose a necessary option in the modal window.
 The list of service offerings can be of two types: Fixed and Custom. *Fixed* service offerings are the offerings with fixed parameters.
 They can not be changed. *Custom* service offerings are offerings with adjustable parameters.
 You can set the amount of CPU cores, CPU memory and Network rate as you need.
 Use the switcher "Fixed/Custom" above the list to select a necessary type of offerings.
 Use the search tool to find an option in the list by a name or a part of the name.

 For fixed service offerings the parameters are provided in the table per each option.
 Choose the option in the list and click "SELECT" below.